 Cameron Flat to Rock of Ages Biv

 Time: 5 hr return

 After reaching and crossing the Glacier Burn the track runs parallel to the East Branch to reach Junction Flat and the Kitchener River.

 Distance: 5 km

-This track follows the true right of the Kitchener River and climbs an old slip and passes through beech forest to the top of the gorge.
+This track follows the true right of the Kitchener River and climbs an old unstable slip which is narrow with a drop off on one side - care is required when crossing this section.
+The track passes through beech forest to the top of the gorge.
 There are spectacular views of the Kitchener Cirque from Aspiring Flat.
 The Rock of Ages rock biv is 30 minutes past Aspiring Flat, 20 m above the flats and in bush near the head of the flats.